 ACD Direct focuses on providing call center support for non-profit pledge drives and fundraisers.

-You are paid as an independent contractor at the starting rate of 23 cents/minute and can go as high as 35 cents/minute via bonus pay and raises.
+You are paid as an independent contractor at the starting rate of 25 cents per talk minute and can go as high as 35 cents per talk minute via bonus pay and raises.